nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.6.
 Common classes

-Classes used by multiple components are in the `seedu.tasklist.commons` package.
+Classes used by multiple components are in the `seedu.tasklist.commons` package.<br>
+They are divided into four sub-packages, namely `core`, `events`, `exceptions` and `util`.

+* `core` - consists of the essential classes that are required by multiple components.
+* `events` - consists of the different type of events that can occue; these are used mainly by `EventManager` and `EventBus`.
+* `exceptions` - consists of exceptions that may occur with the use of the program.
+* `util` - consists of additional utilities for the different components.

 ## 3. Implementation